-Skills: Excellent oral and written communication skills are required.
+Skills: Excellent verbal and written communication skills are required.
 Strong interpersonal skills are required.
 A working knowledge of word processing and/or database software applications is required.
 Attention to detail is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: Visual acuity and manual dexterity are required to utilize on-line library systems and to work with library materials.
-The ability to move equipment and materials weighing up to forty pounds is required.
-The ability to tolerate occasional mold and dust from library materials is required.
+Other: Occasional exposure to mold and dust from library materials may occur.
 The position may required working evening and weekend hours on a regular basis.
 Hours of work will vary during intersessions and summer sessions.